Convolutions and Mixtures of Gamma, Stable and Mittag-Leffler Distributions: Introduction

 The goal of this paper is to use convolutions and mixtures involving the familiar gamma and one-sided stable distributions to construct higher level distributions.
 We apply this approach to constructing Mittag-Leffler distributions, whose Laplace-Stieltjes transforms are Mittag-Leffler functions in various guises.
 This is a `forward problem' that involves constructing distributions and evaluating their transforms, as opposed to an `inverse problem' that seeks to infer densities from given functions through complex analytic inversion (Laplace or Stieltjes inversion, depending on the transform linking the desired density to the function at hand).
 Such inversion cannot, by itself, ensure that the result will be nonnegative, supplementary conditions typically need to be imposed.
 Common though inversion methods may be, our primary objective strictly remains one of direct construction of distributions.
 In any event, Mittag-Leffler distributions have applications in their own right to model, for example, random partitions of the integers or the growth of random trees and graphs.
 In such context, their property as generators of Mittag-Leffler functions through Laplace-Stieltjes transforms may only be of passing interest.

 It is well-known that the Mittag-Leffler function $E_\alpha(-x^\alpha)$ for $0<\alpha<1$ is the Laplace-Stieltjes transform of a distribution with a straightforward density (equivalently, $E_\alpha(-x^\alpha)$ is the ordinary Laplace transform of said density).
-It is also known (if perhaps less widely so) that $E_\alpha(-x)$ for $0<\alpha<1$ is the Laplace-Stieltjes transform of a distribution known as the Mittag-Leffler distribution, which has a known density too.
-The primary question is whether the relationship might also hold for other values of $\sigma$, at least for the same restriction $0<\alpha<1$ suggested by the two examples cited.
+It is also known that $E_\alpha(-x)$ for $0<\alpha<1$ is the Laplace-Stieltjes transform of a distribution known as the Mittag-Leffler distribution, which has a known density too.
+The primary question is whether the relationship might also hold for some other power of of $x$ ($\sigma$, say), at least for the same restriction $0<\alpha<1$ suggested by the two examples cited.
 To be precise: \\ a) Is $E_\alpha(-x^\sigma)$ for certain $\sigma\notin \{1,\alpha\}$ also the Laplace-Stieltjes transform of a distribution? \\ b) If (a) holds, what is the explicit form of the distribution associated with $E_\alpha(-x^\sigma)$?

 Part~(a) of the question has a simple answer, which may be looked upon as arising from the concept of completely monotone functions.
 A function is said to be completely monotone (CM) if it and all its derivatives of alternating sign are nonnegative.
 By a theorem due to Bernstein, a function is CM if and only if it is the Laplace-Stieltjes transform of a distribution. $E_\alpha(-x)$ and $E_\alpha(-x^\alpha)$ are thus examples of CM functions.
 Furthermore, by a property of CM functions, if $E_\alpha(-x)$ is CM so is the composition $E_\alpha(- \lambda x^\sigma)$ for $\lambda>0$ and $0<\sigma<1$.
 Hence we have the answer to (a): there exists a distribution whose Laplace-Stieltjes transform is $E_\alpha(-x^\sigma)$ for $0<\alpha<1$ and $0<\sigma<1$.
 This clearly includes the case $\sigma=\alpha$, {\it i.e.}\ $E_\alpha(-x^\alpha)$ is CM because $E_\alpha(-x)$ is CM.
 It is also true that $E_\alpha(-(x^{\alpha})^\sigma)$ is CM because $E_\alpha(-x^\alpha)$ is CM, but this is narrower since we cannot deduce that $E_\alpha(-x)$ is CM by using the CM nature of $E_\alpha(-x^\alpha)$ as a starting point.